 - Submit an Institutional Certification from each site contributing samples, or

 - Submit an Institutional Certification from one site on behalf of multiple sites

-- If the submitting institution assures NIH that, based on either its own review or assurance from other institutions, the expectations and conditions of the Institutional Certification(s) are met for the entire multi-site project.
+- The submitting institution assures NIH that, based on either its own review or assurance from other institutions, the expectations and conditions of the Institutional Certification(s) are met for the entire multi-site project.

-How to Prepare and Complete an Institutional Certification Form?
+How Do I Prepare and Complete an Institutional Certification Form?